SummersRemote/xjx/docs/TRANSFORMATION_SYSTEM.md

 }
 ```

 The `targetFormat` property identifies which format the node is being transformed toward (e.g., 'xml' or 'json').
-This is a key change from the previous direction-based approach and allows for more flexible transformations.
+This is a key feature that allows for more flexible transformations based on the output format.

 ### Format Identification